-The Wellness and Sports Center houses a six-lane pool, a large gym with courts for basketball, volleyball and tennis, an indoor track and five wood-floor racquetball courts.
+The Wellness and Sports Center houses a six-lane pool, a large gym with courts for basketball, volleyball and tennis, an indoor track, four wood-floor racquetball courts and state-of-the-art spinning lab.
 In addition, Harper College has a high-tech Nautilus fitness center and separate Olympic weight room.
 Outside there are fields for softball, baseball, football and soccer, a seven-lane, all-weather running track and 12 tennis courts.